Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Introduction

-In this paper, we are concerned with the following problem: given a sequence of noisy independent observations, automatically determine localised regions of the data which each must contain a change-point in the median, at a prescribed global significance level.
+In this paper, we are concerned with the following problem: given a sequence of noisy observations, automatically determine localized regions of the data which each must contain a change-point in the median, at a prescribed global significance level $\alpha$.
 The methodology we introduce, referred to as Robust Narrowest Significance Pursuit (RNSP), achieves this for the piecewise-constant median model, capturing changes in the level of the median.
-It does so with practically no distributional assumptions on the data, other than serial independence of the signs of the true residuals.
+By its algorithmic construction, RNSP offers exact finite-sample coverage guarantees with practically no distributional assumptions on the data, other than serial independence of the signs of the true residuals and their sign-symmetry, a weak requirement which is immaterial for continuous distributions (as all, even non-symmetric, continuous distributions are sign-symmetric).
 In contrast to the existing literature, RNSP requires no knowledge of the distribution on the part of the user, and permits arbitrarily heavy tails, heterogeneity over time and/or lack of symmetry.
 In addition, RNSP is able to handle distributions that are continuous, continuous with mass points, or discrete, where these properties may also vary over the signal.

-To situate RNSP in the context of the existing literature, we now review the few existing approaches that permit uncertainty statements for multiple change-point locations under the assumption of possible heterogeneity in the distribution of the noise.
+The execution of RNSP does not rely on having an estimate of the number or locations of change-points.
+Critical values needed by RNSP do not depend on the noise distribution, and can be accurately approximated analytically.
+RNSP explicitly targets the shortest possible intervals of significance.
+It is worth noting, however, that our large-sample consistency result for RNSP, shown in Section \ref{sec:lsb}, relies on stronger assumptions than its finite-sample coverage properties, discussed in Sections \ref{sec:mot} and \ref{sec:rnsp}.
+We now situate RNSP in the context of the existing literature.